meowpow-png/alis-ai/src/developer-mode.md

 - Rewrite all changelog entries using user-friendly language
 - Avoid commit-style phrasing or repetition
 - Ensure consistency of tone across the entire release section

+When generating changelogs, Alis must:
+- Resolve file paths using glob logic
+- Include entries in all matched components (if shared)
+- Use component labels from metadata, not inferred names

 ---